deel-ai/xplique/CONTRIBUTING.md

 So basically, if you do not succeed to use `make` just activate your virtual env and do `tox` !

 `tox` on the otherhand will do the following:
-- run pytest on the tests folder with python 3.6, python 3.7 and python 3.8
+- run pytest on the tests folder with python 3.10, python 3.11, python 3.12, and python 3.13.
 > Note: If you do not have those 3 interpreters the tests would be only performs with your current interpreter
-- run `ruff check` and `ruff format` on the xplique main files, also with python 3.6, python 3.7 and python 3.8
+- run `ruff check .` and `ruff format .` on the xplique main files, also with python 3.10, python 3.11, python 3.12, and python 3.13.
 > Note: It is possible that ruff throw false-positive errors.
 If the linting test failed please check first ruff output to point out the reasons.

 Please, make sure you run all the tests at least once before opening a pull request.